waku-org/specs/standards/application/waku-api.md

 This document specifies an Application Programming Interface (API) that is RECOMMENDED for developers of the [WAKU2](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/10/waku2.md) clients to implement, and for consumers to use as a single entry point to its functionalities.

 This API defines the RECOMMENDED interface for leveraging Waku protocols to send and receive messages.
 Application developers SHOULD use it to access capabilities for peer discovery, message routing, and peer-to-peer reliability.

-TODO: This spec must be further extended to include connection health inspection, message sending, subscription and store hash queries.
+TODO: This spec must be further extended to include connection health inspection, subscription, and store hash queries.

 ## Motivation